opencv/opencv/modules/core/doc/intro.rst

 .. highlight:: cpp

-OpenCV (Open Source Computer Vision Library: http://opencv.willowgarage.com/wiki/) is an open-source BSD-licensed library that includes several hundreds computer vision algorithms.
+OpenCV (Open Source Computer Vision Library: http://opencv.willowgarage.com/wiki/) is an open-source BSD-licensed library that includes several hundreds of computer vision algorithms.
 The document describes the so-called OpenCV 2.x API, which is essentially a C++ API, as opposite to the C-based OpenCV 1.x API.
 The latter is described in opencv1x.pdf.

 OpenCV has a modular structure, which means that the package includes several shared or static libraries.
-The modules are:
+The following modules are available:

- * **core** - a compact module defining basic data structures, including the dense multi-dimensional array ``Mat``, and basic functions used by all other modules.
+ * **core** - a compact module defining basic data structures, including the dense multi-dimensional array ``Mat`` and basic functions used by all other modules.
- * **imgproc** - an image processing module that includes linear and non-linear image filtering, geometrical image transformations (resize, affine and perspective warping, generic table-based remap), color space conversion, histograms, and so on.
+ * **imgproc** - an image processing module that includes linear and non-linear image filtering, geometrical image transformations (resize, affine and perspective wraping, generic table-based remapping), color space conversion, histograms, and so on.
  * **video** - a video analysis module that includes motion estimation, background subtraction, and object tracking algorithms.
  * **calib3d** - basic multiple-view geometry algorithms, single and stereo camera calibration, object pose estimation, stereo correspondence algorithms, and elements of 3D reconstruction.
  * **features2d** - salient feature detectors, descriptors, and descriptor matchers.
- * **objdetect** - detection of objects and instances of the predefined classes (for example, faces, eyes, mugs, people, cars, and so on)
+ * **objdetect** - detection of objects and instances of the predefined classes (for example, faces, eyes, mugs, people, cars, and so on).
  * **highgui** - an easy-to-use interface to video capturing, image and video codecs APIs, as well as simple UI capabilities.
  * **gpu** - GPU-accelerated algorithms from different OpenCV modules.
  * ... some other helper modules, such as FLANN and Google test wrappers, Python bindings, and others.